Trolloldem/A_Star_MazeSolver/README.md

 # A_Star_MazeSolver
-A* pathfinder for PNG image in Python
+A* pathfinder for mazes made of PNG images in Python